 This is the federal government's primary grant program for undergraduate students with exceptional financial need who have not earned bachelor's or professional degrees.
 We determined the amount of your award using your federal Expected Family Contribution and your enrollment level.
 We base the initial award on full-time enrollment (minimum of 12 credit hours per semester) the fall and spring semesters.
-Awards are adjusted each semester for enrollment of three-quarter time (9 to 11 credit hours or equivalent credit hours - 75% of the full-time semester award), half-time (6 to 8 credit hours or equivalent credit hours - 50% of the full-time semester award).
+Awards are adjusted each semester for enrollment of three-quarter time (9 to 11 credit hours or equivalent credit hours - 75% of the full-time semester award), half-time (6 to 8 credit hours or equivalent credit hours - 50% of the full-time semester award), and less than half-time (1 to 5 credit hours or equivalent credit hours - 25% of the full-time semester award).